-Remember that even the most higher computer security can be broken due to certain factors that you’ve missed.
-Check-out your system with the followig list of security measures.
+Remember that even the higher computer security can be broken due to certain factors that you’ve missed.
+Check-out your system with the following list of security measures.

 List of Measures